Contact Academic Advising

 Option 1: Live Help

 This is a secure online instant messaging system where you can ask for help just as you would use MSN or Yahoo Messenger.
-During the registration period (until Nov.
-22), we have extended LiveChat times!
-Our LiveChat hours are currently:
+Currently, our LiveHelp hours are:

 Please see our online advising and drop-in advising calendar for a full schedule.

 Got a quick question to ask?
 Fifteen minute appointment times are available at the following locations: